 There is something magical that happens when women come together and share their experiences.
 We call this magic our “sacred sauce,” but it’s no secret.
-Research consistenly shows that being part of a community improves both mental and physical health outcomes, and specifically, research has shown that women who participate in mind/body support groups have better IVF success outcomes.* Yoga has also been shown to reduce anxiety .
+Research consistently shows that being part of a community improves both mental and physical health outcomes, and specifically, research has shown that women who participate in mind/body support groups have better IVF success outcomes.* Yoga has also been shown to reduce anxiety .
 Now, more than ever, we need to connect to community safely to get through this and maintain our fertility wellness.

 3. I experience mood swings as a result of the hormonal medications I am taking.

 Yoga can combat the side-effects of hormonal medication in a number of ways.
-First, many women complain of bloating, discomfort and weight gain as a result of fertility meds.
+First, many women complain of bloating, discomfort and weight gain as a result of fertility medications.
 The gentle stretching of a yoga routine encourages the movement of fluids out of bodily tissues into lymph vessels for excretion.
-Also, yoga has been shown to increase levels of “feel good” neurochemicals that can combat stress and depression.
+Also, yoga has been shown to increase levels of “feel good” neuro-chemicals that can combat stress and depression.
 Many patients have stopped treatment suddenly, struggled with a failed cycle, and/or recent miscarriage that can fluctuate our hormonal balances.
 Added stress from quarantine can also increase mood swings and depressive symptoms.
 Check out this Mental Health & Fertility Course!

 4. I’m having trouble sleeping.

 Sleeplessness has many causes, including lack of physical exercise, caffeine/alcohol intake and stress (which of course is at an all time high during a pandemic!).
 During the day we can control our “monkey-mind” by distracting ourselves with work and activity.
 At night, when the lights go out, our mind is free to play the “fertility-nightmare-theater.”
 What-if’s, regrets and nightmare scenarios loom spring to life when we close our eyes.
 Insufficient sleep can also raise cortisol (stress hormone) levels and has been associated with infertility.
 Yoga’s gentle movement, breathing and mindfulness techniques stimulate our body’s “rest, digest and nest” (parasympathetic) hormonal response.

 5. I’m struggling to find a way to be healthy and active while trying to conceive.

 When you’re trying to conceive (whether TTCN or prepping for a future cycle), strenuous exercise is not recommended.
 This means that many women who control their stress with high impact, high intensity exercise are left feeling stuck.
 Yoga, because it involves a blend of movement, strength and balance can provide a vigorous workout that is low impact but has a high impact on fitness.
 Unlike other forms of exercise which primarily promote blood flow to the large skeletal muscles, yoga promotes blood flow to the internal organs of digestion, reproduction and elimination.